Keystone Inspires is part of Keystone Tutors Limited, a company registered in England and Wales (company number 06840060).

-Third party software providers: We use third party software as part of our services, such as online whiteboard services.
-In addition, we also use third party newsletter email management.
-These third party providers are subject to at least an equivalent degree of confidentiality and data security as we maintain at Keystone Tutors and any personal data that may be processed by or through such third party providers is only as is reasonably necessary in accordance with this Policy.
+Third-party software providers: We use third party newsletter email management.
+These third-party providers are subject to at least an equivalent degree of confidentiality and data security as we maintain at Keystone Tutors and any personal data that may be processed by or through such third party providers is only as is reasonably necessary in accordance with this Policy.

 How do we keep your information safe?

 We take reasonable steps to ensure that your information is kept safe and will endeavour to protect it from unauthorised access, using password-protected software systems, locked cabinets for hard copy documents, and other appropriate technical, organisational and security measures.
 Your information will only be kept for a commercially reasonable period of time for the purposes stated above, and/or for as long as we have your permission to keep it.